 - Pick up your bulletin.

-- Place your donation in the offering plate.
+- Drop your donation to the offering plate.

 - Celebrant and the congregation will not join in singing.

-- Musicians sit five meters away from the congregation, facing different direction.
-There will be one or two singers, organist and guitar players will just play their instruments.
+- Musicians seat five meters away from the congregation, facing away from each other.
+There will be one or two singers.

 - There will be no physical touch during the exchange of peace.

-- There will be no hand shaking and greetings after the service at the back.
+- There will be no hand shake and greetings after the service at the back.

 - Do not congregate in a place that may block the flow of people coming out.